-All students in Composition I should purchase From the Heartland: Critical Reading and Writing at UNO edited by Rachel Bash, Maggie Christensen, and Tammie Kennedy.
+From the Heartland: Critical Reading and Writing at UNO.
+2nd Ed.
+Eds.
+Maggie Christensen and Tammie M. Kennedy.
+2014.

 Attendance at Class Meetings, Workshops, and Conferences: Because instructors share important information and advice during class, and because composition courses generally rely on a collaborative workshop approach, the success of individual students and the class as a whole depends upon students’ regular attendance.
 Do not enroll in a composition course unless you expect to be available for every class meeting.
 Instructors in first-year courses are encouraged to articulate an attendance policy.
 Excessive absences may result in a lower final grade or failure for the course.
 For the policy that applies to your section, see the course syllabus.

 Participation: Students are responsible not only for being present but for actively participating in the work of the class.
 Come to class prepared to contribute to discussions, and do your part to make workshops effective.